-Here, we summarize the three different conditions to obtain the equations for circular orbits in a static spacetime, and these methods are evidently also applicable to the stationary case: \begin{itemize} \item [(1).]
+In summary, we have three equivalent sets of conditions for determining circular orbits in static spacetimes, all of which are also applicable in stationary spacetimes: \begin{itemize} \item [(1).]
 The radial coordinate of the circular orbits does not change along the geodesic:

 \item [(2).]
 The effective potential of the circular orbits does not change along the geodesic:

 \item [(3).]
 The energy and angular momentum of the circular orbits are conserved along the geodesic:

 \end{itemize}